 Hello!
 Thank you for taking the time to click on this page.
 I always click on the ‘meet the blogger’ or about page first.
 I like to think of it as shaking hands.
 Anyway, pleased to meet you and thanks for reading the blog, it means a lot to me.

-I’m a normal mum (hence the title of the blog) with two little boys and also a contestant on the 2011 Great British Bake Off.
+I’m a normal mum (hence the title of the blog) with three boys and also a contestant on the 2011 Great British Bake Off.

 I’ve decided to record the recipes I use, partly to save them somewhere and partly incase someone else might like to use them.
 You never know!

 The recipes on the whole mostly use stuff I have in my cupboards, fridge or freezer rather than requiring a one off stressful shopping trip to a specialist market/shop searching for that missing elusive ingredient.